pawelszajwaj/pawelszajwaj/README.md

 Hello,

-I'm Paweł Szajwaj and the Sun makes me sneeze :( this site does not work ->  http://student.agh.edu.pl/~szajwaj/amogus/
+I'm Paweł Szajwaj and the sun makes me sneeze :( this site does not work ->  http://student.agh.edu.pl/~szajwaj/amogus/

 <!---